 Dermal fillers can replace the body’s natural collagen with a skin volumizer.
 A series of small injections of the dermal filler is made at targeted areas around the neck and chin.
-This allows the dermal filler to restore a fuller appearance to the face, and thus make the patient look more rejuvenated.
+This allows the dermal filler to restore a fuller appearance to the face, making the patient look more rejuvenated.
 The procedure is done on an outpatient basis and takes about 15 to 30 minutes.
 Most patients can resume normal activities within two to three days after surgery.

 The most common side effects of a dermal filler procedure are bleeding, swelling, and bruising at the injection sites.
 The bleeding is generally minimal and should subside within 24 hours after the procedure.
-Patients should use cold compresses and take the herb Arnica montana to reduce the amount of swelling and bruising.
+Patients should use cold compresses and take the herb Arnica montana to reduce swelling and bruising.

 The most common risk from a dermal filler procedure is the infection at the injection sites.
 Patients may be given antibiotics to prevent an infection.
 Patients should not touch or rub the injection sites with their bare hands.
-If they do need to touch the injection site, the hands should be first washed with antibacterial soap.
+If they need to touch the injection site, the hands should first be washed with antibacterial soap.

 Facelift and Neck Lift Surgery

 Another alternative to reduce the appearance of loose skin folds around the chin and neck is a facelift or a neck lift surgical procedure.
 These procedures will tighten up the loose skin on the face.
 These two procedures can be performed at the same time.